 The most prominent symbols related to the Day of the Dead are calacas (skeletons) and calaveras (skulls).
-In the early 19th century, the printer and cartoonist José Guadalupe Posada reenvisioned Mictecacíhuatl, the Aztec goddess of the underworld, as a female skeleton known as La Calavera Catrina, now the most recognizable Day of the Dead icon.
+In the early 20th century, the printer and cartoonist José Guadalupe Posada incorporated skeletal figures in his art mocking politicians and commenting on revolutionary politics.
+His most well-known work, La Calavera Catrina, or Elegant Skull, features a female skeleton adorned with makeup and dressed in fancy clothes.
+The 1910 etching was intended as a statement about Mexicans adopting European fashions over their own heritage and traditions.
+La Calavera Catrina was then adopted as one of the most recognizable Day of the Dead icons.

 During contemporary Day of the Dead festivities, people commonly wear skull masks and eat sugar candy molded into the shape of skulls.
 The pan de ánimas of All Souls Day rituals in Spain is reflected in pan de muerto, the traditional sweet baked good of Day of the Dead celebrations today.
 Other food and drink associated with the holiday, but consumed year-round as well, include spicy dark chocolate and the corn-based liquor called atole.
 You can wish someone a happy Day of the Dead by saying, “Feliz día de los Muertos.”